The Difference Between Red Light Therapy and Saunas

 Saunas and red light therapy are two clinically-proven treatments that offer a range of natural health benefits.
 They work well as complementary therapies, but rely on very different biological mechanisms of action to produce those health benefits.

-This short article breaks down the key differences between Joovv red light therapy and traditional saunas, with a focus on how each works and what the benefits are.
+This short article breaks down the key differences between Joovv red light therapy and near infrared vs far infrared, with a focus on how each works and what the benefits are.